tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/Supplemental/HD_Wallet_Derive_Install_Guide.md

 * The terminal should output the following and spin up a web server to showcase the results of the test `phpinfo` script.
 If you see the following output, then congratulations!
 Your machine is now updated to the newest version of PHP!

   ![php-terminal-windows](Images/php-terminal-windows.PNG)

+* Open your web browser and navigate to [`http://localhost:8000/`](http://localhost:8000/); you should see the following page with the current PHP configuration in your system.

   ![phpinfo-test](Images/phpinfo-test.PNG)